Sadabad, India

 Sadabad is a town and a nagar panchayat in Hathras district in the Indian state of Uttar Pradesh.

 Geography

 Sadabad is located at 27.45°N 78.05°E. It has an average elevation of 175 metres (574 feet).

 History

-Sadabad was the part of Mathura District till 1997.It is a Jaat and Brahmin dominated area.
+Sadabad was established by Saadullah Khan, a minister of Shah Jahan.
+It was part of Mathura District till 1997.
+It is a Jat-dominated area.
 It has an ancient fort known as "Kothi Ganj" and also a river known as "Karban river".
 Sadabad is located between 4 major cities of Uttar Pradesh: Agra, Mathura, Aligarh and Etah.